ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 As I mentioned above, I was trying to manage all the calculated and user entered values using variables.
 Then I'd written some rather complicated logic blocks to determine what to do based on all the values of the stored variables.

 Enter stacks!
-A stack is a collection where the main (or only) operations on the collection are adding (known as 'push') and removing (known as 'pop') an item.
+A stack is a collection where the main (or only) operations on the collection are adding an item (known as 'push') and removing an item (known as 'pop').
+The important thing to know about stacks is that the only item you look at is the one on top, like a spring-loaded stack of plates in a cafeteria.

 Rather than passing a bunch of variables around, I created two stacks - one to manage digits and the other managing operations.